senzing-factory/github-action-add-issue-to-project/README.md

 ...
 ```

-### Organisation or User project
+### Organization or User project

-Generate a token from the Organisation settings or User Settings and add it as a secret in the repository secrets as `MY_GITHUB_TOKEN`
+Generate a token from the Organization settings or User Settings and add it as a secret in the repository secrets as `MY_GITHUB_TOKEN`

 ```yaml
 name: Auto Assign to Project(s)